realpaver/realpaver/paper/paper.md

 The pruning component of the B&P algorithm combines several techniques.

-* Contraint propagation based on HC4 or BC4 operators [benhamou1999] and the ACID algorithm [@neveu2015];
+* Contraint propagation based on HC4 or BC4 operators [@benhamou1999] and the ACID algorithm [@neveu2015];
 * The interval Newton operator for nonlinear systems of equations [@moore2009];
-* Linear methods applied to affine or Taylor relaxations of nonlinear problems [@trombettoni2011];
+* Linear methods applied to affine or Taylor relaxations of nonlinear problems [@trombettoni2011; @Ninin40R2015];
 * Specific algorithms for the non-arithmetic or global constraints.

 ## Parameters and RealPaver customization

-RealPaver integrates classes to handle three types of parameters : double-valued, integer-valued or string-valued parameters.
+RealPaver integrates classes to handle three types of parameters: double-valued, integer-valued or string-valued parameters.

 All existing parameters, with their default value, are defined in the class `Params`.
 This class organizes them using 10 categories: `General`, `Branch`, `Split`, `Contract`, `Polytope`, `Acid`, `LocaOptim`, `LinearSolver`, `Interval` and `NoCat`.

 Each parameter is defined by a name, a category, a description as a string, a domain (interval for doubles, range for integers and enumerated list of strings), and a value.
 All these elements are summarized in the default parameter file that is generated with the B\&P solver executable.
 For each parameter in this file, a comment before the parameter gives its description and possible values.
 Below is an extract of the general category:

 ```bash